- 3 nights at our Tomatina camp just outside of Valencia (pre-erected, twin share tent w/ mattress and sleeping bag)

 Aeroplanes are fast

 Fly to Valencia and then make your way to our camp.
 A train will take you into the city centre (Estación del Norte) from the airport and another train from there to Puçol.
-From Puçol, we pick you up, yeah buddy.
+From Puçol, we can pick you up, yeah buddy.
 Check out the little hint below for details of your Valencia – Puçol* commute.

 Trains are simple